DomWilliams0/name-needed/.planning/backlog.md

 * track down unwraps/expects and replace with results
 * less repetition in chunk/terrain/chunkbuilder/chunkbuilderapply/slicemut
 * define rates, scales, units etc in unit crate e.g. metabolism, durabilities
-* error context chaining would be useful
+* error context chaining would be VERY useful for fatal errors
 * consider using `bugsalot` macros to replace .unwrap()/.expect() with logging and make them continuable

 ## Engine